Canada Geese, Diana Fountain Bushy Park, Greater London, UK

 by Jan

 After the success of our sunrise trip to Richmond Park (London), I was excited to visit Bushy Park, another of London’s prestigious royal parks.
 Set over 44 hectares, Bushy is London’s second largest royal park and a fantastic place to go to escape the capital.
-We went on a family day out to see the famous deer and discover all the wonderful things to do at Bushy Park, London.
+We went on a family day out to see the famous deer and discover all the amazing things to do at Bushy Park, London.

 Visit the Diana Fountain